Clinical Laboratory Sciences Collaborative Program

 This is the work of a clinical laboratory scientist.

-Saint Peter’s University and the University of Medicine and Dentistry of New Jersey offer collaborative programs leading to the Bachelor of Science in clinical laboratory sciences with a concentration in cytotechnology or a concentration in medical laboratory science.
+Saint Peter’s University and Rutgers University offer a collaborative program leading to the Bachelor of Science in clinical laboratory sciences with a concentration in medical laboratory science.

-Clinical laboratory science majors complete all pre-professional and general education require¬ments at Saint Peter’s University before beginning the 12 to 15 month (four semesters) of clinical/professional training at UMDNJ School of Health Related Professions and affiliated clinical/research facilities.
+Clinical laboratory science majors complete all pre-professional and general education requirements at Saint Peter’s University before beginning the 12 to 15 month (four semesters) of clinical/professional training at the Rutgers School of Health Professions and affiliated clinical/research facilities.